Call for Papers, Edited Collection: Starring Tom Cruise

-The edited collection will contain 12-16 chapters, and the publisher, Wayne State University Press, has shown provisional interest in publishing the volume.
+The edited collection will contain 12-16 chapters, and a publisher has shown provisional interest in publishing the volume.

 In the first instance could you forward 150-200 word abstracts plus short bibliography to Sean Redmond for Friday 3rd August 2018: [log in to unmask]<mailto:[log in to unmask]>

 Any questions: [log in to unmask]<mailto:[log in to unmask]>